PESP-privacy-preserving-social-SDK/PESP/README.md

 2. Change JDK version: Open settings in Android Studio, select Build, Execution, Deployment -> Build Tools -> Gradle, select Gradle JDK -> Download JDK -> select version 1.8 (the last one) -> click "Download" -> click "Apply" and "OK".
 This process may take a while.
 3. Install the sample apps: select "sample.FBLoginSample" or other samples from the build profile drop-down menu -> Click the "green play button".
 After building the original Facebook SDK and the sample app, on the Android emulator or the real device, you can use basic functions like login or display user profile.

-Note that building an Android project in Android Studio for the first time may take longer.

 ### Run Evaluation Scripts